ehovers10/dci/_chapters/dispute-in-discourse.md

   {{ "cookie" | example: "sent" }}
 {% endex %}

-While the (b) answer in [Cookie](#cookie){: #cookie-show .tooled} is a perfectly appropriate response to the question, the (c) answer seems to miss the point of the disucssion proposal made in (a).
+While the **B** answer in [Cookie](#cookie){: #cookie-show .tooled} is a perfectly appropriate response to the question, **B'** seems to miss the point of the disucssion proposal made in **A**.
 It would appear that there is a pragmatic rule dictating the form of response that can {% gloss felicitously %} follow a question, and that focus plays a role in the pragmatic process.
 Roughly, the data suggest that the focused element in a response must correspond to the wh-word of the question to which it is a response.

 The alternative semantics for focus provides us with the framework needed to explain the presence of this pragmatic rule.
-Questions are generally understood to have as their semantic value the set of propositions that constitute answers to the question {% cite hamblin1958 %} (,groenendijk1984).
-So, a (suitably contextually constrained) semantic value for the question in [Cookie](#cookie){: #cookie-show .tooled} might be as in (a) below, which is identical to the focus semantic value of the first response but differs from that of the second (represented in (b) and (c), respectively):
+Questions are generally understood to have as their semantic value the set of propositions that constitute answers to the question {% cite hamblin1958 + groenendijk1984 %}.
+So, a (suitably contextually constrained) semantic value for the question in [Cookie](#cookie){: #cookie-show .tooled} might be as in **A** below, which is identical to the focus semantic value of the first response but differs from that of the second:

 <!-- Cookie sem -->
 {% ex Cookie %}